 Knowing which of your sales leads have the highest potential to buy is key to effectively allocating your resources and optimizing your sales & marketing spend.
-We’ve touched on the idea of how to approach lead scoring, but this post will elaborate on defining a lead scoring criteria that fits your business’ needs, and more importantly, your target audience.
+This post will elaborate on defining a lead scoring criteria that fits your business’ needs, and more importantly, your target audience.

 Essentially, lead scoring can help you determine the quality of your leads by ranking them according to their sales potential.
 The leads who show more interest in your product/service offering and those who fit your ideal buyer persona will end up getting the highest scores.